-As of January 31, 2014, the Company was committed under operating lease agreements for most of its retail stores.
+As of January 30, 2015, the Company was committed under operating lease agreements for most of its retail stores.
 Many of the Company's stores are subject to build-to-suit arrangements with landlords which typically carry a primary lease term of up to 15 years with multiple renewal options.
 The Company also has stores subject to shorter-term leases and many of these leases have renewal options.
 Certain of the Company's leased stores have provisions for contingent rentals based upon a specified percentage of defined sales volume.

 The land and buildings of the Company's DCs in Fulton, Missouri and Indianola, Mississippi are subject to operating lease agreements and the leased Ardmore, Oklahoma DC is subject to a financing arrangement.
 The entities involved in the ownership structure underlying these leases meet the accounting definition of a Variable Interest Entity ("VIE").
 The Company is not the primary beneficiary of these VIEs and, accordingly, has not included these entities in its consolidated financial statements.
 Certain leases contain restrictive covenants that, individually, are not material to the Company.
-As of January 31, 2014, the Company is not aware of any material violations of such covenants.
+As of January 30, 2015, the Company is not aware of any material violations of such covenants.

 In January 2014, the Company sold 233 store locations for cash and concurrent with the sale transaction, the Company leased the properties back for a period of 15 years.
-The transaction resulted in cash proceeds of approximately \$281.6 million and a deferred gain of \$67.2 million which will be recognized as a reduction of rent expense over the 15-year initial lease term of the properties.
+The transaction resulted in cash proceeds of approximately \$281.6 million and a deferred gain of \$67.2 million which is being recognized as a reduction of rent expense over the 15-year initial lease term of the properties.

 In January 1999, the Company sold its DC located in Ardmore, Oklahoma for cash and concurrent with the sale transaction, the Company leased the property back for a period of 23 years.
 The transaction is accounted for as a financing obligation rather than a sale as a result of, among other things, the lessor's ability to put the property back to the Company under certain circumstances.
 The property and equipment, along with the related lease obligation associated with this transaction are recorded in the consolidated balance sheets.
 In August 2007, the Company purchased a secured promissory note (the "Ardmore Note") from an unrelated third party with a face value of \$34.3 million at the date of purchase which approximated the remaining financing obligation.
-The Ardmore DC and therefore the Company holds the debt instrument pertaining to its lease financing obligation.
+The Ardmore Note represents debt issued by the third party entity from which the Company leases the Ardmore DC and therefore the Company holds the debt instrument pertaining to its lease financing obligation.
 Because a legal right of offset exists, the Company is accounting for the Ardmore Note as a reduction of its outstanding financing obligation in its consolidated balance sheets.

-Future minimum payments as of January 31, 2014 for operating leases are as follows:
+Future minimum payments as of January 30, 2015 for operating leases are as follows:

 (In thousands)

-2014 \$ 712,563
+2015 \$ 793,274

-2015 665,193
+2016 751,044

-2016 610,643
+2017 703,892

-2017 554,413
+2018 648,120

-2018 496,265
+2019 584,508

-Thereafter 2,699,755
+Thereafter 3,145,663

-Total minimum payments \$5,738,832
+Total minimum payments \$6,626,501

-Total minimum payments for capital leases as of January 31, 2014 were \$8.7 million, with a present value of \$6.8 million at January 31, 2014.
-The gross amount of property and equipment recorded under capital leases and financing obligations at both January 31, 2014 and February 1, 2013, was \$29.8 million.
-Accumulated depreciation on property and equipment under capital leases and financing obligations at January 1, 2013, was \$8.7 million and \$6.9 million, respectively.
+Total minimum payments for capital leases as of January 30, 2015 were \$7.4 million, with a present value of \$5.9 million at January 30, 2015.
+The gross amount of property and equipment recorded under capital leases and financing obligations at both January 30, 2015 and January 31, 2014, was \$29.8 million.
+Accumulated depreciation on property and equipment under capital leases and financing obligations at January 30, 2015 and January 31, 2014, was \$10.6 million and \$8.7 million, respectively.